 Quest and the Quest logo are trademarks and registered trademarks of Quest Software Inc. in the U.S.A. and other countries.
 For a complete list of Quest Software trademarks, please visit our website at www.quest.com/legal.
 Microsoft, Windows, Outlook and Active Directory are registered trademarks of Microsoft Corporation in the United States and other countries.
 Office 365 is a trademark of Microsoft Corporation in the United States and other countries.
-IBM, Lotus, Lotus Notes and Domino are registered trademarks of International Business Machines Corporation, registered in many jurisdictions worldwide.
-All other trademarks, servicemarks, registered trademarks, and registered servicemarks are the property of their respective owners.
+Domino is a registered trademark of International Business Machines Corporation, registered in many jurisdictions worldwide.
+All other trademarks, servicemarks, registered trademarks are the property of their respective owners.